 - Best for college students: Deserve® EDU Mastercard

 - Best for limited credit: Capital One® Platinum Credit Card

 - Best for bad credit: Indigo® Platinum Mastercard®

 - Best for no credit: Petal Visa Credit Card

-Here’s why: This card offers rewards on every purchase you make, plus Discover will double all the cash back you earn during your first year.
+Here’s why: This card offers rewards on every purchase you make, plus Discover will match all of the cash back you earn during your first year.

-The card doesn’t charge an annual fee, and also doesn’t have a foreign transaction fee.
+The card doesn’t charge an annual fee, and it also doesn’t have a foreign transaction fee.
 That said, Discover isn’t accepted everywhere, so it’s a good idea to have a backup payment method if you take it abroad.

 Read our editorial review of the Discover it® Secured card to find out if it’s right for you.

 Here’s why: The Deserve® EDU Mastercard doesn’t require a credit history, or even a Social Security number if you’re an international student.

 If you qualify for the card, you’ll get a free year of Amazon Prime Student when you spend $500 in the first three billing cycles using the card — plus 1% cash back on every purchase you make.
 Plus when you pay your cellphone bill with the card, you’ll get up to $600 in coverage if your phone gets stolen or damaged.
 You’ll get all that with a $0 annual fee.
 There’s also no foreign transaction fee, making it a solid choice if you’re planning to study abroad or head back home to another country.

 If you’re a college student looking for a credit card, read our full review of the Deserve® EDU Mastercard to learn more.

 Here’s why: The Capital One® Platinum Credit Card can help you establish a positive credit history, all with a $0 annual fee.